 Well, the artist tried to capture Kirk but...

 So far, so good.
-The ranch is owned by Eastern rich dame Reed Bowman (Jeanne Crain – The Fastest Gun Alive, Guns of the Timberland, B-Westerns, really), who wants to make big bucks in three years and then get out, even if it means killing all the grass and ruining the smaller ranchers.
+The ranch is owned by Eastern rich dame Reed Bowman (Jeanne Crain – The Fastest Gun Alive, Guns of the Timberland, lesser Westerns, really), who wants to make big bucks in three years and then get out, even if it means killing all the grass and ruining the smaller ranchers.
 These ranchers want to fence off some grass with barbed wire for winter feed.
 Of course, Dempsey falls for her, though he despises her too.
-She fires decent Flippen and hires a Texas gunman in black, a splendid Richard Boone (well, he was always splendid), and Douglas and Boone go back.
+She fires decent Flippen and hires a Texas gunman in black, a splendid Richard Boone (well, he was always splendid), and Douglas and Boone 'go back'.
 They know each other from Texas and it ain’t friendly.
 The stage is set for conflict and the range war provides the context, with Dempsey the wire-hater siding with the fencers…

 Well, OK.
 Nothing wrong with that.
 There have been worse Western stories.
 But Douglas overdoes it as the cheery chappy, strumming a banjo and singing in the saloon once too often.
 The kid, Campbell, isn’t convincing in the way he goes from tenderfoot to hardened killer in one reel.
 Crain is too Hollywood smooth to be a Wyoming rancheress.